aScriptingOreo/rrp-pilot2.0/README.md

 ## ATC
 >ATC should be recognized as a real entity over San Andreas.
 But there shouldn't be ATC Roleplay, as it is basically like talking to a wall, as of now we don't have enough of a population in the server to justify dedicated ATC personnel nor enough pilots in the sky.
--   Changing city laws to accomodate this would be crucial.

 ## Cargo Freight task
 > Allowing pilots to take planes/helicopters to run cargo from point A to B and give them random useful loot from these runs.